Alexander Burkov

 Alexander Leonidovich Burkov (Александр Леонидович Бурков; born 23 April 1967) is a Russian politician who served as governor of Omsk Oblast from 2017 to 2023.
-He is a member of the Central Council of A Just Russia — For Truth party.
+He is a member of the Central Council of A Just Russia party.

 Biography

 Alexander Burkov was born in 1967 in Kushva in Middle Urals.
 He graduated from the Ural Polytechnic Institute in 1989.
 After graduating from the university, he became an employee of the tourist cooperative "Malakhit" (later East Line Group).
 It was founded by Anton Bakov, a graduate of the same institute.
 In the early 1990s, both Bakov and Burkov worked in Moscow at the Working Center for Economic Reforms under the Government of Russia.

 Regional deputy

 In 1994 Burkov was elected a deputy of the Sverdlovsk Oblast Duma from the Party of Russian Unity and Accord.
 In 1995, he was appointed chairman of the Committee for State Property Management of the regional administration.
 In 1998 he was elected a deputy of the House of Representatives of the newly established bicameral Legislative Assembly.
 In the same year he was elected chairman of the public organization "Industrial Parliament of Sverdlovsk Oblast."
 In April 1999, Burkov was elected chairman of the regional Council of the Workers' Movement for Social Guarantees "May" created by Anton Bakov.

 In 1999 Burkov ran for the governor of Sverdlovsk Oblast.
 In the first round he left behind the mayor of Yekaterinburg Arkady Chernetsky, who was expected to take the second place.
 In the second round Burkov lost to the incumbent governor Eduard Rossel.
 In October, the "May" movement was reformed into the "Peace, Labour, May" electoral bloc, which received 0.57% of the vote in the 1999 Russian legislative election.
 In 2000, Burkov became a deputy of the Sverdlovsk Oblast Duma (lower house of the Legislative Assembly) by May's party list.

 By 2003, Anton Bakov ceased to play the role of Burkov's "political patron": Bakov became one of the key political strategists of the Union of Right Forces, while Burkov continued his activities on the left side of political spectre.
 He headed the "Union of government employees of the Urals" in the 2004 elections to Oblast Duma.